pgorman/dangerjaunt/dangerjaunt.md

 Thanks to Gary Gygax, Dave Arneson, Eric Holmes, Tom Moldvay, Matt Finch, Daniel Proctor, and James Raggi.

+Stefan Poag created the rad cover art.

+Special thanks to Ed Kickham for playtesting, and years of companionable gaming.

 This work is copyright Paul Gorman 2015, and licensed under the Open Gaming License.
 You should have received a copy of the full license with this book.
 The following elements are reserved as Product Identity: all artwork, illustrations, and diagrams; all trademarks; all proper names; the Armor Class, Encumbrance, Wandering Monsters section; and the Adventure Design section.